Why is Tromsø one of the best places to see the Northern Lights?

 Why choose a package?

 Let us take care of your Northern Lights holiday in Tromsø by choosing one of our packages.

-We will organize all tours, accommodation and airport transfers.
+We will organize all tours and accommodation.

 We also include a unique 'flexible itinerary', which means we will choose the best nights for you to go out to see the Aurora, a service exclusively offered by Chasing Lights.
 This is different from other companies that will pre-book you on a specific date and take you out, even if chances to see the Aurora are low.

 All packages also come with a number of other fun activities to ensure you have an unforgettable experience.

 Which package should I choose?

 We recommend our Classic Arctic Holiday or our Aurora Lover's Holiday for the best and very best chances to see the lights.
 While we can never guarantee sightings, we estimate from our experience that your chances to see Northern Lights with those packages are around 90% and 95%.
 This means that out of a 100 people around 10 (Classic Arctic Holiday) or 5 (Aurora Lover's Holiday) will not get to see any Northern Lights at all, due to bad weather and / or low activity.